Apostolique/apos-docs/docs/getting-started.md

 THE `DESCRIPTION` variable is used as metadata in the site.

 The `BASE` variable lets you define the subdirectory that the site will end up in.
 For a repository-level gh-pages deployment `[username].github.io/[repository name]`, you should set the value to `[repository name]`.

+The `REPO` variable is used to generate the edit links for each pages.